Disruptive Student Behavior

 - Follow through with stated consequences if problem behavior continues; failure to follow through encourages the continuation of undesirable behavior.

-Many faculty and staff members generally find it helpful to consult with the Office of the Dean of Students, the director of Academic Support, or Counseling and Psychological Services, prior to confronting problem behavior.
-Any of the following individuals will be able to assist you:
+Many faculty and staff members generally find it helpful to consult with the Dean of Students, prior to confronting problem behavior.

 Formal Referral to the University Disciplinary System